nhamidi90/hangul-now/README.md

 * Code Institute - This website would not have been possible without their tutorials and walkthroughs.
 Tutors and slack community gave me help when I had difficulty
 * Julie Konovalova - My mentor who has given me a lot of guidance throughout this project
 * Falah Hamidi - My brother who helped me with the logic of matching correct drag and drop elements

-## Mistakes

-* Mistakes were made while commiting messages.
-I wrote 'Inital commit' more than once as I didn't realise I had already done that
-* While trying to solve the issues on the game page I have written that the bug was fixed thinking it was and have had to do/undo some code while testing the site on the responsive viewer to see if it worked